Dhruvil17/Todo-web-app/README.md

 ## Overview

 This is a simple to-do list application built with React and styled with Tailwind CSS.
-It allows users to add, edit, and delete tasks, as well as mark tasks as completed.
+It allows users to add, edit, and delete tasks.

 ## Features